Suger: Gothic tradition

-Suger is considered the forerunner of (French) Gothic architecture, where in its history he falls in the Early Gothic (Gothique primitif) period concentrated in the Île-de-France region of France.
+Suger is considered the forerunner of (French) Gothic architecture; his work is placed in the Early Gothic (Gothique primitif) period concentrated in the Île-de-France region of France.
 This genre is seen as the progression of Romanesque architecture, though few of the key elements that define the Gothic tradition were particularly new as they were inspired by these very Romanesque elements, especially those of Normandy and Burgundy.
 The key element that sets aside Gothic architecture from its predecessor is "the novelty of the spiritual message that was to be conveyed" using its "novel and anti-Romanesque" elements.

 Scholars tend to attribute Suger's influences on his ideas of symbolism and manner of symbolic thought to interpretations of Pseudo-Dionysius the Areopagite and the derivates of John Scotus Eriugena, as well as those from the school of Chartres.
-Where 19th century art historian Erwin Panofsky claims that the theology of Pseudo-Dionysius influenced the architectural style of the abbey of St. Denis, later scholars argue against such a simplistic link between philosophy and architectural form.
-Though Suger did not leave any explicitly theological writings, his work on Saint Denis was inspired by his own set of religious ideas influenced by a range of new or renewed theological themes in the wider context of 12th-century France.
+Where 19th-century art historian Erwin Panofsky claims that the theology of Pseudo-Dionysius influenced the architectural style of the abbey of Saint-Denis, later scholars argue against such a simplistic link between philosophy and architectural form.
+Though Suger did not leave any explicitly theological writings, his work on Saint-Denis was inspired by his own set of religious ideas influenced by a range of new or renewed theological themes in the wider context of 12th-century France.
 The influence of the cosmology of the Chartres school, which resulted from interpretations of Plato and the Bible, created a speculative system which emphasised mathematics, particularly geometry, and the aesthetic outcomes that arise from the convergence of the two.

 Art historians paint Gothic architecture as Suger's own creation, though some question this.
-The assumption by 19th century French authors that Suger was the "designer" of St Denis (and hence the "inventor" of Gothic architecture) has been discounted by recent scholars.
+The assumption by 19th-century French authors that Suger was the "designer" of Saint-Denis (and hence the "inventor" of Gothic architecture) has been discounted by recent scholars.
 Instead he is generally seen as having been a bold and imaginative patron who encouraged the work of an innovative (but now unknown) master mason.
-It is difficult to contextualise St-Denis to other buildings of the time and place, because many churches in Capetian France between 1080 and 1160 were destroyed and/or rebuilt later, combined with the fact that no other building of this period enjoyed the level of precision and detail of Suger's accounts of St-Denis.
+It is difficult to contextualise Saint-Denis using other buildings of the time and place, because many churches in Capetian France between 1080 and 1160 were destroyed and/or rebuilt later, combined with the fact that no other building of this period enjoyed the level of precision and detail of Suger's accounts of Saint-Denis.
 Thus, the Gothic style can be seen as a multiplicity of trends in the architecture of this period, some occasionally intersecting with others: Jean Bony describes it as "a happy accident of history; it would have been infinitely more normal if the Gothic had never appeared."